daiyi/blog/source/_posts/I-went-to-IndieWebCamp.md

 date: 2016-11-07 22:30:04
 categories: web
 tags: IndieWebCamp
+summary: I am inspired by the promises of an Indie Web.
 ---
 ## or, justification for satisfying annual urge to completely revamp web presence.